 Food glorious food

-We encourage the strengthening of local food supply chains and local marketing schemes such as the Environmental Quality Mark, Peak Choice and Peak District Foods which promote local food and products produced to high environmental standards.
+We encourage the strengthening of local food supply chains and local marketing schemes such as the Environmental Quality Mark which promote local products produced to high environmental standards.

 As well as employing 12% of the working population of the Peak District, farming is crucial in shaping and maintaining the landscapes we love.
 Our work on this includes

 - giving evidence to the Commission for Rural Communities Uplands Inquiry on why upland farming is so important in delivering public benefits